ricab/scope_guard/README.md

 ### Maker function template

-The free function template `make_scope_guard` is the primary element of the public interface &ndash; most uses do not require anything else.
+The free function template `make_scope_guard` resides in `namespace sg` and is the primary element of the public interface &ndash; most uses do not require anything else.
 It provides a way for clients to create a scope guard object with the specified callback as _associated callback_.

 Scope guards execute their _associated callback_ when they are destroyed, unless they were meanwhile [dismissed](#member-function-dismiss) or